strapi/sdk-js/README.md

 <br />

-sdk-js is an SDK you can use the easily interface with Strapi from your javascript project
+sdk-js is an SDK you can use to easily interface with Strapi from your javascript project

 ## Getting Started With Strapi